Regional-Modeling-LATMOS-IGE/WRF-Chem-training/exercise-1/Exercise-1.md

 Boundary conditions specify how the atmosphere interacts with its surroundings at the edges of the simulation domain.
 They include information about the incoming flow of air, temperature, humidity, and other relevant variables at the boundaries of the model domain.
 Boundary conditions are often derived from global weather models or from observational data collected at locations surrounding the domain of interest.

 ## Lower Boundary Conditions
-In order to run long simulations with changing surface properties (snow cover, sea ice, etc) we recommend you use the lower boundary condition option available in WRF.
+In order to run long simulations with changing surface properties (snow cover, sea ice, sea surface temperature, etc) we recommend you use the lower boundary condition option available in WRF.
 To adjust or "fix" the lower boundary conditions to be those read in from the analyses/reanalyses in WRF, you typically modify parameters related to land surface properties and processes.
 This can be done by using WRF lower boundary condition options in the WRF namelist (see below).

 ## Analyses for use